nirs/cthreading/README.md

 ## Performance

-cthreading eliminates the overhead of threading.RLock and threading.Condition which are implemented in pure Python in Python 2.
-In particular, threading.Condition is implemented using polling.
-In Python 3 threading.Condition is implemented without polling; cthreading implements similar design in C.
+cthreading eliminates the overhead of threading.RLock and `threading.Condition` which are implemented in pure Python in Python 2.
+In particular, `threading.Condition` is implemented using polling.
+In Python 3 threading.Condition is implemented without polling; cthreading implements a similar design in C.

 ```
 $ time python whispers.py -m cthreading